EoinTravers/hugo.eointravers.com/content/post/web-1/index.md

 When running experiments online, you'll mostly need to worry about the front end.
-A couple of coding languages are needed the front end of a website look and act the way it does.
+A couple of coding languages are needed for the front end of a website look and act the way it does.
 The process, performed by the browser, of parsing and running this code to create what you see on screen